ookamiinc/Sporticon/docs/index.md

 <br>

 **Suggestions & contributions are welcome:** This is an open source project, meaning the original symbol files used to build Sporticon are freely available for remix, re-share and even improve upon.
-For more information about contributing to Sporticon, check out [“Contributing” documentation →](https://github.com/ookamiinc/Sporticon/master/Contributing.md){: .link-primary} (Coming soon).
+For more information about contributing to Sporticon, check out our [“Contributing” documentation →](https://github.com/ookamiinc/Sporticon/master/Contributing.md){: .link-primary} (Coming soon).

 {: .sub-copy}
 See source on our [GitHub](https://github.com/ookamiinc/sporticon).